dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-localizing-a-hybrid-application.md

 ---
 # Walkthrough: Localizing a Hybrid Application

-This walkthrough shows you how to localize [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] elements in a Windows Forms-based hybrid application.
+This walkthrough shows you how to localize WPF elements in a Windows Forms-based hybrid application.

 Tasks illustrated in this walkthrough include: